 This configuration is classified as general availability design, meaning it has been tested and validated as per the Commvault Validated Reference Design Program.
 This configuration is subject to change due to updated part numbers or replacement hardware due to hardware life cycle.
 Validated Reference Designs are developed to provide optimized costs and match performance requirements for every customer.
 Commvault collaborates with Lenovo to create fully supported design specifications.
 Substitutions or modifications to validated design specifications could result in unsupported configurations.
 Any substitutions or modifications to validated configurations must be approved by both Commvault and Lenovo.
 This configuration is currently orderable for customer deployment and supported through Commvault support channels.

 How to use this document

-The document is broken into a high level component section detailing out the configuration and specific component options that can be selected depending on the storage density, metadata, and optional I/O components that are required.
+The document is broken into a high-level component section detailing the configuration and specific component options that can be selected to satisfy storage capacity and density requirements.
 Each subsection provides guidance for ordering configurations.

 |Motherboard chipset||Intel® C624|

 |Memory||256GB RAM (8x 32GB RDIMM)|